mayoverse/mayotemplate/README.md

 ### Deploying a site on Travis-CI to Github Pages

-Include the following in your `.travis.yml` file:
+If you are automatically deploying your site with Travis, add the following in your `.travis.yml` file:

 ``` yaml
  before_cache: